nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User starts up ManageEZPZ
-2. ManageEZPZ greets User with our HELP page, with all the commands.
-3. User uses the appropriate command to delete a Task
+2. User uses the appropriate command to delete a Task
-4. ManageEZPZ deletes the Task & confirms with a successful message that the Task is deleted.
+3. ManageEZPZ deletes the Task & confirms with a successful message that the Task is deleted.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 ManageEZPZ detects an error in the entered data.
 (Invalid index)
-    * 3a1.
+    * 2a1.
 ManageEZPZ sends an error message to User, indicating the Index used for the delete command is incorrect, attached with the correct syntax format.

       Use case ends.